sider/sider-docs/docs/tools/kotlin/ktlint.md

 ```

 Sider runs `./gradlew` in the repository with the specified `task` and uses the output result.
-Essentially, it is equivalent to running the following command:
+Essentially, it is equivalent to run the following command:

 ```console
 $ ./gradlew <task>